spences10/scottspence.com/posts/2023/01/17/using-the-svelte-use-action-for-animations/index.md

 got to do with this?

 First up!
 Sorry if you're on a slow internet connection!
 This image is a whopper!
-But it explains what I wanted to acheive!
+But it explains what I wanted to achieve!

 <Details buttonText="Click to load up the image!">
   <img src="https://res.cloudinary.com/defkmsrpw/video/upload/f_webp,fl_animated,fl_awebp/e_loop/v1674149984/scottspence.com/http-codes-dev-accordion-animation.mp4" alt="http-codes-dev-accordion-animation"/>